vonajs/vona/packages-docs/guide/aop/controller/filter-global.md

 ## Create Filter

-For example, create a global filter `test` in the module demo-student to check whether the current username is `test`.
-If not, an exception is thrown
+For example, create a global filter `test` in the module demo-student to customize the log output for the custom error `demo-student:1001`

 ### 1. Cli command